tcdickson/TysSite/GreenCollectivesReadMe.md

 ## Description

-After 10+ years in the military, I’m well aquatinted with it’s inefficiencies.
+After 10+ years in the military, I’m well acquatinted with it’s inefficiencies.
 I wanted to build something to help military personnel with some of their most relevant issues.
 Green Collectives is a “one-stop-shop” meant to provide soldiers with access to useful files, a consolidated list of military websites, tools to build and manage shooting ranges, competitive workouts, and access to current events.

 The application’s features are as follows: